 And so it has continued.
-The 06th Annual Free Medical Camp was held on 02 Dec 2017.
-It was graced by approx. 550 patients from within a 5 km radius of Lalowal.
-In this first Camp post the erstwhile Select Group Chairman’s demise, over 50 doctors, technical staff and nurses, undertook general health check-ups, eye check-ups especially for identifying patients for cataract surgery, dental checks and physiotherapy.
+The 07th Annual Free Medical Camp was held on 10 Dec 2018.
+It was graced by approx. 550 patients from within a 8 km radius of Lalowal.
+Over 50 doctors, technical staff and nurses, undertook general health check-ups, eye check-ups especially for identifying patients for cataract surgery, dental checks and physiotherapy.
 Medicines were in plenty and free of cost as always.
-Of the 135 patients shortlisted for cataract surgery, 133 were found medically fit and underwent the same at Macrobert Hospital by end-Dec.
-It was well over the 108 who had been sponsored after the 2016 Camp.
+Of the 152 patients shortlisted for cataract surgery, 150 were found medically fit and underwent the same at Macrobert Hospital by end-Dec.
+It was well over the 122 who had been sponsored after the 2017 Camp.
 The cost of cataract surgeries has been traditionally sponsored by the Sharma Family, through “Shakuntla – Ram Labhaya Educational Charitable Trust’.
 Dr. (Mrs.) Aruna Sharma, the first lady of the Group, had started this Trust in memory of her late Ophthalmologist father.

 Since 2014, the annual Camp has also become a traditional ‘back to roots’ or ‘homecoming’ trip for the Sharma and the Punj families.
 They ensure presence at Lalowal on the penultimate day, devote it to mingling with the locals, elders, the Sarpanch, the patients, and the Macrobert Hospital medical staff over tea and lunch.
-The visit also includes a village walk to their ancestral home and a thanksgiving prayer to their deity, Bua Datti, at a temple also built and maintained by them, and open to all.
+The visit also includes a village walk to their ancestral home and a thanks giving prayer to their deity, Bua Datti, at a temple also built and maintained by them, and open to all.
 As their acknowledgement of the role of Macrobert Hospital, the culmination of the day’s activities always takes place at the Hospital in Dhaliwal.
 Felicitations aside, it is here that the large heart of the Sharma family once again shows.
 The Hospital has benefited through additional donations from them, resulting in purchase of a fully loaded Ambulance and a state-of-the-art Laparoscopy Machine over the past 2 years.
-This year they are considering a donation to upgrade the hospital’s vintage X-ray machine to a digital one.
+A digital X-ray was donated in 2018 after the 2017 Camp.